-Access to the Mailchimp mailing lists is restricted to a small number of volunteers and access is protected with 2-factor authentication (password and SMS codes.)
+Access to the Mailchimp members' and subscribers' mailing lists is restricted to a small number of volunteers and access is protected with 2-factor authentication (password and SMS codes.)

 Payments and donations are processed through PayPal, Stripe, Linnworks and BT MyDonate.
 These companies have all published their own privacy policies confirming that their data processing meets EU standards.

 AIMS receives downloads of data from these companies when people make payments or donations, and these include email and postal addresses as well as some payment information.
 AIMS retains only the minimum information on these transactions that are required for legitimate purposes such as accounting and reporting to the Charity Commissioners.
 Other information in these records such as postal addresses and any payment information is deleted immediately on receipt of the download.

 Note specifically that AIMS does not hold any details of any donor’s or customer’s bank or credit/debit card or any other accounts.
 Card details of members who pay their annual membership through the website are held in encrypted form in a database, access to which is through individual accounts of authorised users and all accounts are protected by passwords.

 The AIMS helpline is a confidential information and support service provided by a small group of volunteers (the Helpline Group).
 This document describes the personal data that AIMS keeps about people who contact the helpline:

 AIMS records the personal information of enquirers to the helpline in the form of emails and voicemails as a “Legitimate Interest” under the terms of the GDPR because

 AIMS also records personal information including details of the enquiry and our response(s) to it in a database with consent because